-Connect Credit Union Blackrock host Walkathon in aid of Breast Cancer Ireland
+Connect Credit Union Blackrock host walkathon in aid of Breast Cancer Ireland

-Norman McDonnell and staff members at Connect Credit Union in Blackrock who took part in a 100K 30Day Walkathon to raise money for Breast Cancer Ireland PICTURE: ARTHUR KINAHAN
+Staff members at Connect Credit Union in Blackrock who took part in a 100K 30Day Walkathon to raise money for Breast Cancer Ireland

 The village of Blackrock has gone pink!